Variable Life Insurance Explained: Investment Risks and Returns

 Do I need investment experience to own variable life insurance?

 Yes, you should have investment knowledge and experience before purchasing variable life insurance because you're responsible for selecting and managing sub-account allocations.
 Without understanding market dynamics, asset allocation, and risk management, you may make poor investment decisions that significantly harm policy performance.
-Most insurers and agents recommend variable life only for financially sophisticated consumers with significant investment experience and risk tolerance.
+FINRA suitability rules require agents to assess your investment experience and risk tolerance, and most insurers recommend variable life only for financially sophisticated consumers.

 Ohio Life Insurance - Save up to 70% Off